it176131/it176131.github.io/_posts/2025-02-16-includes-layouts.md

 After testing that I wouldn't lose my existing comments and reactions, I removed the old `<script>` elements from the bottoms of my existing posts.
 Now I can write and publish without having to worry that readers won't be able to leave feedback.

+Last year, when I first added the ability to comment, my goal was to get feedback on my posts.
+To have conversations with my readers.